Incarceration of women: Social and political conditions leading to incarceration

 International developments in the political response to social issues, specifically the global drug epidemic, have catalyzed many changes in the composition of the prison populations and, subsequently, the types of conditions prisoners experience while incarcerated.
 The war on drugs has accounted for the large population of female low-level offenders, usually imprisoned for narcotic use or possession.
 Western powers, particularly the United States, have largely advocated for the global proliferation of the so-called "war on drugs".

 While there is no globally uniform representation among female prisoners in terms of the types of crimes they are imprisoned for, it is widely acknowledged that there are a number of underlying social inequities which make affected women disproportionately more likely to commit crimes and therefore become incarcerated.
-The most prominent of these conditions is that of poverty, as well as the conditions that give rise to poverty.
-Globally, women in poor households tend to bear a disproportionate amount of work in regard to caring for the household, feeding the family, and educating the children.
+The most prominent of these conditions is poverty, as well as the conditions that give rise to poverty.
+Globally, women in poor households tend to bear a disproportionate amount of work related to caring for the household, feeding the family, and educating the children.
 This is in tandem with educational inequalities, pay gaps, pregnancy, and heightened rates of physical and domestic abuses.
 Another inequity deemed partially culpable for the rate at which impoverished women, in particular, are incarcerated due to the lack of access to mental health care.
 Many incarcerated women suffer from mental illnesses, and their incarceration can be directly linked to an absence of treatment for their conditions.

-Research has shown a significant link between females in prison and brain injury, which supports research that shows incarcerated females are overwhelmingly victims of domestic violence (aka male violence against women).
+Research has shown a significant link between females in prison and brain injury, which supports research that shows incarcerated females are overwhelmingly victims of domestic violence (male violence against women).